 "About an hour later..."

 Here's why I had two drafts of the story.
 The first one did not include all these details on the last page.
-But I realized that I had to rewrite it because I had this vivid image in my head of Lamb Chop victoriously waving her empty pop can in the air, and it needed to be expressed.
+But I realized that I had to rewrite it because I had this vivid image in my head of Lamb Chop victoriously waving her empty pop can in the air, and it

 Could you make that sun a little creepier, Christine?